 The adjacent chart shows the wealth of the top 10 richest individuals on this planet.
 The figures were taken from the Sunday Times 'Rich List 1999'.
-The scale is £billions (£ x 109).
-On this scale, a bar representing my total assets: my house, its contents, car, money - would be one half of one thousandth of a pixel high!
+The scale is in billions of pounds Sterling (£ x 109).
+On this scale, a bar representing my total assets — my house, its contents, car, money — would be one half of one thousandth of a pixel high!
 If my wealth were represented by the smallest bar on the chart (1½cm high on my screen), Bill Gate's bar would reach almost 5½ kilometres high.
 His wealth is 362,500 times as much as mine.

 Does it then follow that he must have worked 362,500 times as hard as I have?
 Does it mean that he must have written 362,500 times the quality or quantity of software that I have written?
 Has he produced what an army of 362,500 systems analysts, developers and programmers like me could produce?
 I think not.
-However, it does expose popular misconceptions about free-market capitalism.
+It does, however, expose popular misconceptions about free-market capitalism.
 It is a system that produces a handful of winners and billions of losers irrespective of individual ability, effort, virtue or, above all, need.
 It is, all things considered, a thoroughly reprehensible and evil system.

 Only after the last tree has been cut down,